R. Kelly: “Sexual Abuse Is A Generational Curse”

-In one of the most revealing interviews ever in GQ, R&B superstar R. Kelly delivers a detailed, and sometimes disturbing, account of his journey to stardom, his setbacks and where he’s headed in the future.
+He confessed a lot of these things in one of the most revealing interviews ever in GQ.
+The R&B superstar R. Kelly peeled back the curtain and delivered a detailed, and sometimes disturbing, account of his journey to stardom, his setbacks and where he’s headed in the future.

 “I tried to push her away, but she wouldn’t stop until she was finished.
 When she was, she said, “You better not say shit to no one or else you gonna get a terrible whupping.”